CFiggers/janet-lsp/README.md

 ## Caveats

 - MacOS support is _mostly_ untested (but as far as I know there shouldn't be major differences).
-- The only editor integration currently tested against is [Visual Studio Code](https://code.visualstudio.com/).
+- The only editor integrations currently tested against are [Visual Studio Code](https://code.visualstudio.com/) and [Neovim](https://neovim.io/).
 - I've never written a language server before, so I don't really know what I'm doing.
 Help me, if you'd like!

 ## Clients (i.e. Editors)